-Have you ever dreamed of horseback riding after ever watching City Slickers, Yellowstone, Heartland, or any western movie or show where cowboys and cowgirls saddle up their horses and ride deep into the wilderness and longed for that to be you?
+Have you ever dreamed of horseback riding after ever watching City Slickers, Yellowstone, Heartland, or any western movie?
+Have you seen a scene where cowboys and cowgirls saddle up their horses and ride deep into the wilderness and longed for that to be you?
 I can tell you I sure have.
 That’s why when we received an invite to go on a backcountry horseback trip in Banff National Park, I knew we couldn’t say no.

 This is a recap of our 6 day/5 night backcountry trip to Halfway Lodge and Sundance Lodge.
 This is one of the most extended trips you can take, but there are shorter renditions of this trip as well.
 It’s best to check out the options on Banff Trail Riders as they have many horseback riding Banff trips for everyone!